Shooting Fireworks with an iPhone (Updated)

-New Year’s Eve is nearly here and globally it’s one of the biggest nights for shooting off — and shooting — fireworks.
+We are approaching one of the best times for shooting off — and shooting — fireworks.
 I still love fireworks.
 Every time I see them, I’m in awe with childlike wonder.
 My favorites are the huge ones with long ember trails that seem to take forever to float down.
 And, of course, the big ones that are shaped like Texas….

 First, a little background on why it’s so hard to photograph fireworks.
-You’re shooting fireworks in extremely low light situations, almost dark.
-The iPhone’s camera and lens isn’t really optimized to shoot in situations that dark.
+You’re shooting fireworks in extremely low light conditions, almost dark.
+The iPhone’s camera and lens really are not optimized to shoot in situations that dark.

-The camera will automatically adjust to a fast ISO rate.
-This makes the camera more sensitive to light but it can potentially make your photos look noisy and grainy.
+The camera will automatically adjust to a higher ISO rate.
+This faster ISO makes the camera more light sensitive but it can potentially make your photos look noisy and grainy.
 It will also adjust to a slow shutter speed, making it more difficult to get sharp photographs without a tripod, but you will get some cool light trails in your photos.

-Fireworks aren’t limited to New year’s Eve, the 4th of July, or Guy Fawkes Night.
+Fireworks aren’t limited to the 4th of July, home runs, New Year’s Eve, or Guy Fawkes Night.
+Bookmark and share this post.
 These are great tips to keep in mind all year long.

 All it will do is bounce light back from anything that’s near you and cause unwanted light anomalies in your photo.

-) both have better low light capabilities by allowing the iPhone’s shutter to stay open as long as 1 second.
+Other camera apps, such as 645 PRO and NightCap Pro, also have good low-light modes which allow the iPhone’s shutter to stay open as long as 1 second.
 Not only does this help bring out and hold the colors of the fireworks, but will also improve your chances of getting some good light trails shots.
 Allow plenty of time for experimenting.

 Don’t laugh, but try practicing beforehand with a YouTube video of fireworks.
 Be sure the room you’re in is completely dark.